 Powers Of Attorney

 First Class Legal can help you with Powers of Attorney.
-The main types of Powers of Attorney in Victoria are:
+The most common types of Powers of Attorney in Victoria are:

-• A General Power of Attorney which appoints someone to make financial and legal decisions on your behalf.
-This type of power of attorney ceases to have any effect if you become incapable (eg illness or accident).
+- A General Power of Attorney where you appoint someone to make financial and legal decisions on your behalf.
+This type of power of attorney ceases to have any effect if you become incapable.
 This type of power of attorney is often limited by a specific time period and/or purpose.
-For example, if you are going overseas and need someone to manage your financial affairs whilst you are away or sign an auction contract on your behalf.
+For example, if you are going overseas and need someone to manage your financial affairs whilst you are away or to sign an auction contract on your behalf.

 When should I make a Power of Attorney?